Supported Employment Project

 Action 3: Increased number of employers establishing good practices and supportive workplaces for people with disabilities

-Collette - Lifestyle Sports (1)Aligning with St. Michael's House Strategic Plan and building a rights based service, this Project delivers a model of employment that supports a person with additional needs to obtain and maintain meaningful employment.
+3Aligning with St. Michael's House Strategic Plan and building a rights based service, this Project delivers a model of employment that supports a person with additional needs to obtain and maintain meaningful employment.
 St. Michael's House have been supporting adults with disabilities for over 70 years to enhance their skills and support them in a working environment.
-The project team has thoroughly reviewed this area and has established a streamlined pathway for all who wish to engage in employment as well as providing support to St. Michael's House staff assisting in the process and future employers.
+The project team has thoroughly reviewed this area and has established a streamlined pathway for all who wish to engage in employment as well as providing support to St. Michael's House staff assisting in the process, and to future employers.

 The Supported Employment Project team are training and assisting young adults to become valued and active members of the workforce.
-The team will also support and train your employees with a bespoke disability awareness training module.
+The team will also support and train your employees with bespoke disability awareness modules.

-There are huge benefits to having an employee on your team with a disability.
-They will add value to teams by bringing a range of skills, talents and abilities that a traditional workforce may not have.
+There are huge benefits to having an employee on your team with a disability:

 St. Michael's House are delighted to already have successful collaborative relationships with many companies who support and employ adults in our services.
 We currently have a number of employers successfully participating in this supportive employment initiative.
 We hope to further expand & welcome on board new partnerships.